ABOUT CENTRE POLONICUM

 We invite everyone interested in learning the Polish language and learning about Polish culture to join us.
 Our headquarters is located in the very centre of old Warsaw, at Krakowskie Przedmieście, in the beautiful historic Tyszkiewicz-Potocki Palace.

 Our Centre has a long and colourful history, which began in 1956, when the first post-war Polish language summer course was held at the University of Warsaw.
 The participants of the course were foreign Polonists and Slavists from 15 countries.
-In this way the University referred to the events that took place a quarter of a century earlier, in 1931, when a monthly summer course of Polish language and Polish culture for foreigners was organised for the first time in the re-established Republic of Poland.
-Its inauguration and the first two-week part took place at the University of Warsaw, and the remaining two weeks took place at the Jagiellonian University in Cracow.
+In this way the University referred to the events that took place a quarter of a century earlier, in 1931, when a monthly summer course of Polish language and Polish culture for foreigners was organised for the first time in the re-born Republic of Poland (at the Jagiellonian University).
+The University of Warsaw organised or co-organised all of the summer courses in the 1930s.